confluentinc/event-streaming-patterns/docs/event-source/event-source.md

 Conceptually, an event source is the opposite of an [Event Sink](../event-sink/event-sink.md).
 In practice, however, components such as an event processing application can act as both an event source and an event sink.

 ## Problem
-How can I create Events in an Event Streaming Platform?
+How can we create [Events](../event/event.md) in an [Event Streaming Platform](../event-stream/event-streaming-platform.md)?

 ## Solution
 ![event-source](../img/event-source.png)

-Use an Event Source, which typically acts as a client in an Event Streaming Platform.
-Examples are an [Event Source Connector](../event-source/event-source-connector.md) (which continuously imports data as event streams into the event streaming platform from an external system such as a cloud services or a relational database) or an [Event Processing Application](../event-processing/event-processing-application.md) such as a [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html) application and the streaming database [ksqlDB](https://ksqldb.io/).
+Use an Event Source, which typically acts as a client in an [Event Streaming Platform](../event-stream/event-streaming-platform.md).
+Examples are an [Event Source Connector](../event-source/event-source-connector.md) (which continuously imports data as [Event Streams](../event-stream/event-stream.md) into the [Event Streaming Platform](../event-stream/event-streaming-platform.md) from an external system such as a cloud services or a relational database) or an [Event Processing Application](../event-processing/event-processing-application.md) such as a [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html) application and the streaming database [ksqlDB](https://ksqldb.io/).

 ## Implementation
-Normally an actual component would be writing events into an [Event Stream](../event-stream/event-stream.md), via a client library, API, gateway, etc.
-You can also write events directly using `SQL` syntax, for example, the streaming database [ksqlDB](https://ksqldb.io/), provides an `INSERT` statement.
+Normally an actual component would be writing [Events](../event/event.md) into an [Event Stream](../event-stream/event-stream.md), via a client library, API, gateway, etc. You can also write events directly using `SQL` syntax, for example, the streaming database [ksqlDB](https://ksqldb.io/), provides an `INSERT` statement.
 ```
 CREATE STREAM users (username VARCHAR, name VARCHAR, phone VARCHAR)
 	with (kafka_topic='users-topic', value_format='json');